Pakistan says militants firing from Afghanistan killed four soldiers

 | ISLAMABAD

-ISLAMABAD Pakistan said militants firing from Afghan territory killed four of its soldiers along the border on Sunday, as tensions continued to rise between the neighbors.
+ISLAMABAD Pakistan said militants firing from Afghan territory killed four of its soldiers along the border on Sunday, as tensions continued to rise between the neighbours.

 Islamabad's Foreign Ministry summoned the Afghan ambassador later on Sunday to protest and demand an investigation.